-If you’ve perused West Marine’s dinghy section or searched for a used dinghy for sale on craigslist, you’ve probably realized by now that there are an overwhelming number of styles, makes, and materials.
+If you’ve perused West Marine’s dinghy section or searched for a used dinghy for sale on craigslist, you’ve probably realized that there are an overwhelming number of styles, makes, and materials.
 If you’ve seen the price tags you probably feel even more “deflated”.
-But fear not, the perfect dinghy is out there waiting for you and this guide will help you find it.

 Here are the main dinghy types and the pros, cons, and considerations you should take into account when dinghy boat shopping.

 Nothing is going to get you from A to B as quickly as an inflatable dinghy with an outboard motor.

 The buoyancy of inflatables also makes them a comfortable ride; they are more stable and keep you dryer than something with lower freeboard like a kayak or stand-up paddle board.
 If you live in a colder climate (where you won’t dry out quickly if you get wet), inflatable boats are well worth the investment.

 They’re little work horses and can carry a lot of people, pets, and groceries.